 Building these plans,

-would conclude project planning phase.
-But real life holds just too many surprises, and thus, we need to prepare for eventualities.
+But real life holds just too many surprises, and thus, we need to prepare for contingencies.

-In order to prepare for flexibility in implementation and closure phase we need to integrate another important element into project planning: the risk management process.
+To make our plans robust against those contingencies in the implementation and closure phase we need to set up an important component in project planning: the risk management process.

 When shall we ideally start the risk management process?

 Preventive or corrective actions add to already existing or even completely new work packages.
 So, we have to integrate them into the WBS and all the other planning documents.

 Therefore, it is necessary to start the risk management process as early as possible in the project planning phase: Usually, we combine them with effort estimation.

 Then we repeat the risk analysis workshops after each planning step, and later, throughout the implementation and closure phase.
 Thereby, the project risk management process becomes an iterative process.

 Details on how to do a risk analysis